When I strip everything else away, what's the only thing I truly desire for my life? At the end of the day, it's peace.

 Daily life of man is a collection of events.
 Some events go to supplement the cause of happiness.
 Others disrupt, or tend to disrupt, happiness.
 Peace is disturbed if happiness is in danger.
 Something we want to know in order to be happy.
 Something we want to possess in order to be happy.
 Something we want to do in order to be happy.
 If these different phases of action are disrupted, then we feel disappointment, peacelessness, worries.
 So, the cause of peacelessness in daily life is the discontentment.
 It may be due to thousand things.

-If your sense of peace is conditional, you will never find peace.
+If your sense of peace is conditional on the complete, you will never find peace.
 Same can be said for happiness.

 When we meditate, we find the happiness and bliss that is already present.
 We go through our thinking mind and into bliss.
 From a place bliss, we see our thinking from a distance.